- Am I guaranteed to be issued a Navigator policy if I apply?

 - How long will the medical underwriting process take?

 The underwriting time frame depends on the verification of student status listed on the application.
 Our commitment is to respond to a submission in writing within 24 - 48 hours.
-In some instances, this may mean that we send a request for additional information to the applicant, such as a copy of a tuition bill, class schedule or letter from the registrar, or to notify the applicant that they erroneously missed a question on the application form.
+In some instances, this may mean that we send a request for additional information to the applicant, such as a copy of a tuition bill, class schedule or letter from the registrar, or to notify the applicant that he/she erroneously missed a question on the application form.
 Our turnaround time in these situations will depend on how quickly the applicant responds to our request.
 If we receive the application before the requested effective date, we can honor the effective date even if the approval comes through thereafter.

 If you are applying for coverage as a student only, you are eligible for our expedited underwriting process.
 If you are a student in need of dependent coverage, an OPT participant or you are a Faculty member/scholar, you will be directed through the normal underwriting process.